Scholarships, Awards & Bursaries

 - Bursaries - based primarily on financial need

-- Application - You must apply for these awards.
-Take a look at the eligibility and selection criteria for each award.
-If you think you meet the basic requirements, obtain the application form and follow the instructions carefully and thoroughly.
+- By Application - You must apply through the awards search tool.
+Take a look at the eligibility criteria for each award.

-- Fill out the government student aid application within 1 - 2 weeks you will receive a Notice of Assistance.
+- Fill out the government student aid application within 1 to 2 weeks you will receive a Notice of Assistance.

 - Click on the link in the “Application Procedure” section in the award description.
-This will take you to the Bursary Application, which you can print and fill out.
-You can also obtain one from the Awards Office or Student Services.
+This will take you to the Bursary Application.

-- Click on the link in the “Application Procedure” section in the award description.
-This will take you to the Scholarship and Award Application, which you can print and fill out.
-You can also obtain one from the awards office.
+- Click on the link in the “application procedure” section in the award description.
+This will take you to the scholarship and award application, which you can print and fill out.

 - Fill out the application completely and attach all the requested documentation